RenegadeMinds/helloworld/Hello World C++.md

 - FLAGS_storage_type
 - FLAGS_datadir

+# Run Hello World

+## Run with Electron Wallet

+hello --xaya_rpc_url="http://__cookie__:62c7a564a2eea4b0e56b4ee9d0abdbb12c1a859139af4f3b045534bf5445c59d@127.0.0.1:8396" --game_rpc_port=29050 --storage_type=memory --datadir=/tmp/xayagame

+## Run with xayad

 We set the `FLAGS_enable_pruning` flag independently of any command line arguments.
-So, we must pass in the other 4 when we run HelloWorld.
+So, we must pass in the other 4 when we run Hello World.
 Running on the regtest chain will look something like this:

 	./hello --xaya_rpc_url="http://user:password@localhost:18493" --game_rpc_port=29050  --storage_type=memory --datadir=/tmp/xayagame